PhilChodrow/PIC16B/syllabus.md

 If you are struggling with a problem on a homework assignment, or wondering about an in-class activity, you have several ways to get help.
 In approximate order, you should:

 1. Ask a classmate -- for example, one of your project team members.
+2. Search Google or StackExchange.
+If you are encountering an error message, searching the text of the error message is often sufficient to resolve an issue.
-2. Post your question on the class discussion forum.
+2. Post your question on Campuswire, accompanied by a [minimal working example](https://stackoverflow.com/help/minimal-reproducible-example) or clear illustration of what you would like to achieve.
-3. Attend the office hours of either the TA or myself. ®
+3. Attend the office hours of either the TA or myself.

-You are permitted to email me questions; however, I may instruct you to post them on the discussion forum.
+You may email me questions; however, I may instruct you to post them on Campuswire.

 ## General Academic Concerns